-- Funding is limited to two years in a row or three out of the past five years. - Company must be located in Pennsylvania. - Company must be in an eligible industry, industrial and/or business-to-business in nature and not be explicitly ineligible as defined by the complete guidelines. - Each company location must submit its own application (exceptions may apply). - All locations under the same FEIN are considered a single company subject to the company cap. - A company location may not use multiple FEINs that result in receiving funding more than two years in a row or three years out of five.
+- Funding is limited to two years in a row or three out of any five year period. - Company must be located in Pennsylvania. - Company must be in an eligible industry and predominately industrial or business-to-business. - Company must not be explicitly ineligible as defined by the complete guidelines. - Each company location must submit its own application (exceptions may apply). - All locations under the same FEIN are considered a single company subject to the company cap. - A company location may not use multiple FEINs that result in receiving funding more than two years in a row or three years out of any five year period.

-Employee Eligibility: To be eligible for reimbursement, at the time of training an employee must:
+Employee Eligibility - To be eligible for reimbursement, at the time of training an employee must:

-- Be a resident of and employed in Pennsylvania. - Earn at least \$12.00 per hour (subject to change at any time), excluding benefits. - Be permanently employed full-time and eligible for full-time benefits. - Be an employee of the specific company location for which a contract is awarded.
+- Be a resident of and employed in Pennsylvania. - Earn at least \$16.74 per hour (subject to change at any time), excluding benefits. - Be permanently employed full-time and eligible for full-time benefits. - Be an employee of the specific company location for which a contract is awarded. - Legally eligible to work in the United States.